shermdog/meraki-puppet-module/README.md

 Usage of the module requires a Meraki Dashboard API access enabled and an API access key.  https://documentation.meraki.com/zGeneral_Administration/Other_Topics/The_Cisco_Meraki_Dashboard_API

-Puppet device is to be configured per Meraki Organization.
-A list of organizations the user has access to can be gathered with the Puppet Task `meraki::list_orgs`
+Puppet device is to be configured per Meraki Organization and/or Network.
+A list of organizations or networks the user has access to can be gathered with the Puppet Tasks `meraki::list_orgs` and `meraki::list_networks`

+*Note* if using Puppet Enterprise CLI execution of Tasks requires an [access token](https://puppet.com/docs/pe/latest/rbac/rbac_token_auth_intro.html)

 ```
 [root@puppet-device-devel tasks]# puppet task run meraki::list_orgs key=apikey123 -n puppet-device-devel.shermdog.local